snyk/snyk-azure-pipelines-task/README.md

 ### Snyk Code Testing Example

 Snyk Code applicable Severity Threshold: high, medium or low (default).
-This is specified with `codeSeverityThreshold`.
-This configuration fails the build when high severity issues are found, but all issues detected at medium, high would be displayed at Task console log.
+This is specified with `codeSeverityThreshold`. `failOnIssues` as defaulted to true will subsequently fail the build if issues are found with severity corresponding or higher than `failOnThreshold` severity.
+If `failOnIssues` is set to false, the build will continue.

 ```
 - task: SnykSecurityScan@1